dalenys-deprecated/php-merchant-api/README.md

 ## Installing

 ### Composer
-You can easily install this library by adding this lines to your composer.json file
+You can easily install this library by adding the following lines to your composer.json file

 ```json
 {